What a difference

 A lifestyle to be shared with others

-On her final day of the challenge, we introduced Vanessa to a smart tip for vegetarians: Don’t give up your favourite foods, just find a meat replacement.
-One of the biggest barriers to going vegetarian is the fear of giving up that much loved meat dish, but often its not the meat we crave its the taste of the dish itself.
-So we tasked Vanessa to invite a few friends over that evening and share her favourite dish, lasagne - but meat free.
+On her final day of the challenge, we introduced Vanessa to a smart tip for vegetarians: don’t give up your favorite foods, just find a meat replacement.
+One of the biggest barriers to going vegetarian is the fear of giving up that much-loved meat dish, but often it is not the meat we crave - it's the taste of the dish itself.
+So we tasked Vanessa to invite a few friends over that evening and share her favorite dish, lasagne - but meat-free.

 “It wasn’t as hard as I thought it would be.
 I thought I would be giving up the things I love but I’ve gained more things to love whilst feeling healthier too!”

 “I never thought about the idea of replacing one ingredient.
 I rather looked for vegetable only recipes.” she admitted.
 Filling the lasagne with eggplant instead of meat, Vanessa proudly cooked for her friends and was amazed by the positive reaction.

 “They all said it tasted great and I think a few friends are now considering changing their habits to go plant-based too!”
 Vanessa beamed.
 Her final verdict?
 “I’m so glad I tried the challenge!
 It was actually easier than I feared.
 I’m glad for changes to my diet and working towards a healthier lifestyle”.